-- Join the Discovery Tour and see osprey nests known to be over 70 years old at West End - Fish Hook Bay.
+- See the osprey nests known to be over 70 years old at West End - Fish Hook Bay.
 Osprey’s mate for life and return to their nests, adding more to the stacks every year.
 This majestic raptor has a 1.5 meter wing span.
 Its scientific name Pandion cristatus, is derived from Pandion, a mythical king of Athens.

 - Look out for Banded Stilts, Crested Terns and Red-capped Plovers on the Lake Herschel and Lake Baghdad.
 Crested Terns have a shaggy black cap of feathers on their head which people say looks like Elvis Presley on a bad hair day.